 If the sensor check bar is red, a pop-up message appears on the screen indicating that the survey cannot be started.
 Tap the sensor check bar to open the Sensor Check menu and resolve any sensor issues, such as poor compass accuracy or no Bluetooth connection.

-If planned surveys are available for the selected map and facility, a pop-up appears with the option to choose an existing path or create a new one.
+If existing surveys are available for the selected map and facility, a pop-up appears with the option to choose an existing path or create a new one.

-7. Tap the Add Survey Point button to add the first survey point.
+- Tap Add Survey Point to add the first survey point.

 A dotted line appears showing the potential survey path.

-9. Tap the Add Survey Point button to add the next survey point.
+- Tap Add Survey Point to add the next survey point.

-11. Optionally, tap the options button Options in the Survey Point pane to edit the survey path.
+- Optionally, tap the options button in the Survey Point pane to edit the survey path.

 Choose from the following options:

-• Reverse path Reverse path—Changes the direction of the sketched path by converting the last survey point into the first survey point.
+- Reverse path —Changes the direction of the sketched path by converting the last survey point into the first survey point.

-• Remove last survey point Remove last survey point—Removes the last survey point that was added.
+- Remove last survey point —Removes the last survey point that was added.

-• Discard all survey points Discard all survey points—Removes all survey points.
+- Discard all survey points —Removes all survey points.

-• Save path Save path—Saves the path to the planned paths section and enables an alternative to the desktop survey planning workflow.
+- Save path —Saves the path to the planned paths section and enables an alternative to the desktop survey planning workflow.

-• Load path Load path—Displays the planned paths list and allows existing paths to be loaded, modified, and surveyed.
+- Load path —Displays the planned paths list and allows existing paths to be loaded, modified, and surveyed.

-Once you finish sketching the survey path, you can perform a survey recording for that path.
+Once you finish sketching the survey path, you can complete a survey recording for that path.

 Once you add survey points and sketch the path in Plan mode or load an existing path from the planned or surveyed list, you can start performing a survey.
 The device collects Bluetooth signals from beacons placed in your vicinity.
 Collected signal strength readings are used to build a radio fingerprint map when using the survey-based method of the Generate Indoor Positioning Dataset tool in ArcGIS Pro.
 To record a survey, start at the first survey point on the selected path and walk along the planned survey path.
 Ensure that each survey point is as accurate as possible when you reach its location.
 Surveys should be at least 10 seconds long, contain at least two survey points, and be limited to approximately three minutes to maintain concentration and avoid interruptions.

-When you finish a survey, you are prompted to reverse your path and record from the opposite direction.
+When you finish and upload a survey, you are prompted to reverse your path and record from the opposite direction.
 This can reduce the influence of the shadowing effect caused by the human body on the radio signal.
+Survey each path in both directions to generate adequate reference data.
+For example, if you are surveying a corridor that runs north to south, first walk north, then reverse your path and survey south.

 When you reverse a path, IPS Setup stays in Survey mode and the path begins at the last survey point.
 Alternatively, you can edit the path in Plan mode and save sketched survey paths using the options button.